I want to create a Cape Cod style house, sometimes called a story and a half or attic loft. How can I do this automatically?

 Note:In Chief Architect, living areas cannot be created on the Attic floor.
 To build a loft, you must do so on a numbered floor - in this example, Floor 2.

-In the Floor 2 Defaults dialog that appears next, set the 2nd floor Rough Ceiling (E) height to a fairly low value and click OK.
+In the Floor 2 Defaults dialog that appears next, set the 2nd floor Rough Ceiling height to a fairly low value, then click OK.

 In this example, 24" is used.

 Remaining on the second floor, click on the Select Objects tool and select one of the walls that we want to make a gable wall.
-With the desired wall now selected, click on the Open Object tool on the Edit toolbar.
+With the desired wall selected, click on the Open Object edit button.

-On the Roof panel of the Wall Specification dialog, check the box next to Full Gable Wall, then click OK to close the dialog and apply your change.
+On the Roof panel of the Wall Specification dialog, select the Full Gable Wall option, then click OK to close the dialog and apply your change.

 Do this same procedure for any additional walls that you want to make gable ends.